 PhraseExpress should work fine in standard configurations if you followed the installation instructions.
-Please review the instructions carefully step-by-step and do not skip any step.

 Following trouble-shooting tips should be able to help you solving connection issues:

 Step-by-Step video instructions